-The fellowship is open to current second- and third-year law students and LLM students at the University of Oregon.
+The fellowship is open to current second- and third-year law students at the University of Oregon.
 Students conducting research for a class or for the writing requirement are excellent candidates for the fellowship.

 Application and Selection